AninditaBasu/indica/topics/datavis_meters_pie.md

   - title: Finding conversations in the Rig Veda
     type: tutorial
     url: /topics/how_to_dialogues.html

-  - title: Finding soliloquies in the Rig Veda
-    type: tutorial
-    url: /topics/how_to_soliloquy.html

   - title: About the Rig Veda API
     type: explanation